betocantu93/ember-paper-mobile-autocomplete/README.md

 Model Creation

 For showing the create bar at the bottom you need to pass `create=true`, and create a component to be rendered.
-When the user clics on create, the `createComponentName` is rendered and it gets passed down a fresh new record to be filled, so when you can assume you have a record in your template in model property, use the logic you need, and when you are done, just bubble onCreate passing a boolean meaning if the user succeed or failed, and the model if it was created
+When the user clicks on create, the `createComponentName` is rendered and it gets passed down a fresh new record to be filled, so when you can assume you have a record in your template in model property, use the logic you need, and when you are done, just bubble onCreate passing a boolean meaning if the user succeed or failed, and the model if it was created

 Example